Joint Special Forces Operations Headquarters (Italy): List of commanders

 As of 2022, COFS has had seven commanders.

 Organization

 The Joint Operational Command of the Special Forces is an Operational Command that has a hierarchical structure consisting of the Commander (COMCOFS), the Deputy Commander (DCOMCOFS) and the Chief of Staff (COS).
 COFS represents the staff body available to the Joint Forces Operations Command on the subject of special operations and reports directly to the latter's Commander.

 Subordinate units

-The command is responsible for the operations conducted by Tier-1 special forces units:
+The command is responsible for the operations conducted by special forces units: